 While Soi 4's Nana Plaza has qualified as a Night Entertainment Area for almost twenty years, below are several Night Entertainment Venues within a minute's walk of it, and the number of such venues is growing year by year.
-If you are not familiar with Sukhumvit's Soi 4, our new map can be seen by clicking here.

 Listed below are several other Night Venues, which are a little deeper into Soi 4.
 Several of them worth a visit, for either a meal, or a drink, or both.

 At the shortcut soi running over to Sukhumvit Soi 6, there are a cluster of small Night Venues that seem to be surviving, in spite of being located relatively deep in Soi Nana: